johnatanbrayan/integration-spring-angular/README.md

 # The server will start on the port:8080 - Access http://localhost:8080 to access the project.
 ```

+### 🤔 How to create you project in monolithic architecture?
+A make a tutorial on gist showing the steps how to configure: https://gist.github.com/johnatanbrayan/d7e5250eece3fc83bf63b1c90f9c2162

 ### :memo: Articles that helped me
 - https://bezkoder.com/integrate-angular-spring-boot/
 - https://marco.dev/deploy-java-angular-one